uob-itservices/as-business-systems-standards/develop_overview/readme.md

 ## Making Code Changes

-Source code for developments has been uploaded to GIT repositories hosted on [Bitbucket](https://www.bitbucket.org "Bitbucket Homepage") and team members can contribute to repositories owned by the *UoB Student Systems* user.
+Source code for developments has been uploaded to GIT repositories hosted on [Bitbucket](https://www.bitbucket.org "Bitbucket Homepage").
+Team members can contribute to repositories owned by the *UoB Student Systems* user.

 Changes to source code begin with the creation of a short-lived 'feature' branch off one of the long-lived branches that exist in the repository.